holgerd77/django-dynamic-scraper/docs/getting_started.rst

   output options ``--output=FILE`` and ``--output-format=FORMAT`` to scrape items into a file.
 Use this without setting the ``-a do_action=yes`` parameter!

+.. note:
+   Setting a default ``LOG_LEVEL`` in the ``settings`` don't play well together with ``-L`` (or ``--loglevel``) option from Scrapy on the command line.
+If you encounter problems here, better use only one or the other way depending on your needs, in doubt always set the log level explicitly on the CL and omit the setting.

 So, to invoke our Wikinews scraper, we have the following command::

   scrapy crawl article_spider -a id=1 -a do_action=yes